srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     HostName={IoTHubName}.azure-devices.net;DeviceId=SimulatedDevice1;SharedAccessKey={SharedAccessKey}
     ```

-## Exercise 3: Configure a Simulated Device (C#)
+## Exercise 3: Configure and Test a Simulated Device (C#)

 In this exercise you will configure a simulated device written in C# to connect to Azure IoT Hub using the Device ID and Shared Access Key created in the previous exercise.
+You will then test the device and ensurethat IoT Hub is receiving telemetry from the device as expected.

 ### Task 1: Open the C# Code Project